To tell you straight: CBD cannot make you high. But why does the majority of people believe otherwise?

 To place it simply, CBD is the “good” one in the equation; THC is the black sheep.
 So, it is high time (yes, pun intended) that you get exposed to the infamous and destructive component – the tetrahydrocannabinol, or THC.

 Long-term effects include decreasing IQ points, increasing heart rate, paranoia, and other destructive mental illnesses that can go as far as suicidal tendencies.
-A lot of people are not really aware of these effects as the euphoria is more popular to them.
+A lot of people are not really aware of these effects as euphoria is more popular with them.

 If CBD doesn’t make you high, what does it do?